libbyshoop/runestone/source/classactivities/functions.rst

 Important ideas about functions
 -------------------------------

-Functions we define, like the scripts we have been writing before this, are a way of describing an *algorithm* to the computer.
+Functions we define, like the programs we have been writing before this, are a way of describing an *algorithm* to the computer.
 A function has the benefit of doing all its work in its own "space," which is separate from the main, global space.

-Let me use a metaphor to describe the difference between scripts and functions.
+Let me use a metaphor to describe the difference between programs and functions.
 Suppose you have a friend who is an artist, and you ask this friend to paint a picture for you.
-Running a script in Python is like inviting your friend to come into your room and paint a picture for you: the result may be fine, but paint may get splashed on other things.
-In the same way, a script running in Python may add variables to the global namespace, and may overwrite variables that already existed there.
+Running a program in Python is like inviting your friend to come into your room and paint a picture for you: the result may be fine, but paint may get splashed on other things.
+In the same way, a program running in Python may add variables to the global namespace, and may overwrite variables that already existed there.